-Resilience allows us to “bend” and adapt in new or stressful situations, to adjust to loss over time, and to perceive that life can be good.
+Resilience allows us to “bend” and adapt in new or stressful situations, to adjust to difficulties, and to perceive that life can be good.

 Resilience cannot shield us from stress, loss, grief, or hardship.
 But it can strengthen our ability to deal with life’s challenges and reinforce our capacity to recover.